gaokanxu/lumos-program-library/stake-pool/py/README.md

 $ python3 -m pytest
 ```

-Note: the tests all run against a `solana-test-validator` with short epochs of 64
+Note: the tests all run against a `lumos-test-validator` with short epochs of 64
 slots (25.6 seconds exactly).
 Some tests wait for epoch changes, so they take
 time, roughly 90 seconds total at the time of this writing.